History

 Work on volume VI was partly funded by a grant from the Leverhulme Trust.

-The digitization of volumes I and II (in 2018–20) was made possible by generous private support.
+The digitisation of volumes I and II (in 2018–20) was made possible by generous private support.
 The initial donation came jointly from Clifford Thring and his employers, TBG AG, to mark Clifford’s retirement.
 This project has also been supported by a generous anonymous donor and by Giovanni Staffieri, Patrick Matthijs, and Eric Ten Brink.